 B-6: COLLEGE, CAMPUS, AND ADMINISTRATIVE ADVISING INFORMATION AND COMMUNICATIONS

-The patterns of academic advising information and administrative support programs provided to students are to be consistent across locations and among colleges and be clearly visible to and easily accessible for both students and advisers (see Academic Administrative Policies and Procedures under D which contains rules on Entrance to College and Lower Division Location, Entrance to Major and Upper Division, and Change of Major).
+The patterns of academic advising information and administrative support programs provided to students are to be consistent across locations and among colleges and be clearly visible to and easily accessible for both students and advisers.
 Regardless of location, colleges are responsible for providing advising information and assessing the effectiveness of advising programs provided to students enrolled in both the college pre-major and specific majors.
 Similarly, regardless of college or major, locations are responsible for providing advising information and assessing effectiveness of advising services provided to students enrolled at their location.
 All student actions regarding college of admission, college pre-major designation, location of enrollment, preferred major designation, course registrations, and actual major are recorded in LionPATH.

 Access to advising information may be provided to students and advisers by campuses and colleges via advising centers and advising web pages.
 College, campus, and university-wide administrative offices are responsible for identifying the persons whom students and advisers should contact if they wish to ask specific questions or if they want to implement academic actions regarding choice of major, course registrations, or change of location assignments.